Deep-Symmetry/dysentery/doc/README.md

        npm install asciidoctor-mathjax
        npm install bytefield-svg

+Assuming everything got installed in the right places and your `ANTORA_DJ` envronment variable was properly set to point to the antora fork repository, you can now successfully execute this command from the root of the `dysentery` repository whenever you want to build the documentation locally:

        $ANTORA_DJ --fetch doc/local.yml

-Assuming everything got installed in the right places and your `ANTORA_DJ` envronment variable was properly set to point to the antora fork repository, that will result in the building of the documentation site in the `doc/build` directory.
+Running that will result in building the documentation site in the `doc/build` subdirectory, based on the current source in your repository.
 You can view it by telling a browser to open `doc/build/site/index.html`.

 ## History